logzio/logz-docs/_source/user-guide/infrastructure-monitoring/retention-and-compression.md

 #### Rollups explained

 Logz.io "rolls up" your metrics data by compacting it incrementally at 3 points:

 * **First rollup** - Once 3 days (72 hours) have passed since the data was logged, it is compressed.
 Each data point provides a metric for a 1 minute inverval.
 At this point, the original raw data is no longer available.

 * **Second rollup** - Once a week has passed (7 days = 168 hours) since the raw data was first logged, the data is compressed once more.
 Each data point provides a metric for a 10 minute inverval.

 * **Third rollup** - Once 30 days have passed since the raw data was first logged, the data is compressed once more.
 Each data point provides a metric for a 1 hour inverval.

-Summary table

 | Time passed since data was first-indexed          | Data granularity|
 |-----------------------|--------------------------------------------|